tdilauro/Simplified-wiki/ContributorImprovements.md

 # Add `is_presentation` to `Contributor`

 A presentation contributor represents the server's attempt to consolidate data from multiple sources, into an all-round view of an individual.
-This includes making the determination that, e.g. "Alice McPherson", "Alice Mc Pherson", "Alice Mcpherson", "Alice MacPherson", "Alice Mac Pherson", "Alice McPherson (1980-)", and "Alice Maidenname" are all the same person.
+This includes making the determination that, e.g. "Alice McPherson", "Alice Mc Pherson", "Alice Mcpherson", "Alice MacPherson", "Alice Mac Pherson", "Alice McPherson (1980-)", "Allie McPherson", and "Alice Maidenname" are all the same person.

 A work's presentation edition will only reference presentation contributors.
 The `WorkContributor` join table will only reference presentation contributors.